 Performance outcomes Acceptable outcomes General PO1 Works do not adversely impact on the natural riverine ecosystem.
 No acceptable outcome is prescribed.
 PO2 Works do not adversely impact other users' ability to access the resource.
 No acceptable outcome is prescribed.
 PO3 Works do not adversely impact on the physical integrity of the watercourse .
 No acceptable outcome is prescribed.
-PO4 Works are located and constructed in a way that is consistent with any of the following plans or declarations to the extent they are relevant to the proposed development: a water resource plan a wild river declaration a worder operations plan a worder operation (4) a moratorium notice issued under the Water Act 2000.
+PO4 Works are located and constructed in a way that is consistent with any of the following, to the extent they are relevant to the proposed development: (1) a water resource plan (2) a resource operations plan (3) a moratorium notice issued under the Water Act 2000.
 Editor's note: Moratorium notices are published on the DNRM website.
 No acceptable outcome is prescribed.
 Artesian and subartesian water PO5 Works maintain the natural ecosystem processes of the artesian or subartesian system.
 No acceptable outcome is prescribed.
 PO6 Works are to minimise impact on connectivity between artesian water or subartesian water and surface water.
 No acceptable outcome is prescribed.
 Overland flow PO7 Works are located and constructed in a way that minimises adverse impacts on neighbouring properties.
 A07.1 Works are contained within the property boundaries.
 AND A07.2 At full supply level, the area inundated is contained within the property boundaries.
 AND A07.3 Any bywash resulting from the works, and any water diverted away from contaminated areas, exits the premises as close as practicable to the same location to which it exited the property boundary prior to construction of the works.
 PO8 Works are constructed and operated in accordance with a certified report .
 Editor's note: If a water licence has been granted for the proposed development a certified report is not required.
-AO8.1 The works are for: taking a maximum of 12 megalitres of contaminated agricultural run-off water, or taking for stock and domestic purposes, or rehabilitating degraded land.
-Reconfiguring existing works PO9 Construction of new works must not increase overall take or increase: (1) the capacity of the works to store water No acceptable outcome is prescribed.
+A08.1 The works are for: taking a maximum of 12 megalitres of contaminated agricultural run-off water, or taking for stock and domestic purposes, or rehabilitating degraded land.
+Reconfiguring existing works PO9 Construction of new works must not increase overall take or increase: (1) the capacity of the works to store water (2) the rate at which the works take water (3) the average volume of water taken by the works.
+No acceptable outcome is prescribed.
+PO10 Works must not involve reconfiguration of natural bodies of water or bunded areas.
+No acceptable outcome is prescribed.
+PO11 Works must not involve reconfiguration of storage capacity of any of the following: No acceptable outcome is prescribed.